cloudant-labs/hind-cite/docs/blog/buildingHiNsight.md

-# Building HiNsight
+# Building hind-cite
-[HiNsight](http://hnstage.k2company.com/) may look like a pretty simple website, but it's got a lot going on under the covers, largely because it relies heavily on a lot of great tools.
+[hind-cite](http://hnstage.k2company.com/) may look like a pretty simple website, but it's got a lot going on under the covers, largely because it relies heavily on a lot of great tools.
 I'm a novice programmer, but this little website has a sophisticated, scalable noSQL backend (Cloudant), a robust build system (Grunt), a modern front-end MVC framework (Angular), a powerful visualization library (D3), and a responsive web design (Bootstrap).
 So pretty cool for a novice!

 Much of the effort, however, was setting up the infrastructure.
 This wasn't hard, but it *should* be easy.
 I'm hoping that sharing this will make it easier for others as well.
 (Note: If you're an expert web developer, you'll learn little here.
-But if you can't whip up a website like HiNsight in a week, hopefully this will help.)
+But if you can't whip up a website like hind-cite in a week, hopefully this will help.)

 ## Yeoman
 [Yeoman](http://yeoman.io/) is a GREAT idea.
 Their website describes it well: